-Because there is such a large window of time during which assignments can be taken, assignments can be taken anywhere where an internet connection is available, and because privacy requirements shielding personal information between Quercus and Mindtap make it nearly impossible to identify and made adjustments for individual students there are no opportunities for make-up assignments or extensions.
+Because there is such a large window of time during which assignments can be taken and because assignments can be taken anywhere where an internet connection is available, there are no opportunities for make-up assignments.

 RESEARCH POSTER PROJECT

 The research poster project will be your opportunity to get your hands dirty doing original sociological research.
 It should reflect your interest in and understanding of the social world, as much as possible in this limited form.
 You will use real data and tested social science techniques to answer a research question and share the results in a well-designed poster containing visual displays of data and text describing research findings and analysis.
 For some of you, this project may serve as a stepping-stone to an independent study.
 If nothing else, I hope it will make you excited to come to class and to talk to your classmates and share ideas.
 Social Science research is not done in isolation; therefore, you will be expected to help each other throughout the process of data analysis and evaluation.
 Peer collaboration is a cornerstone of knowledge production, and you will be expected to engage in this process with each other throughout the semester.
 This may sound intimidating, but I believe you will find it highly rewarding.
 You will have the option to work with one or two partners on this project, and we hope you will do so.